MatinMN/Laravel-Todo/readme.md

 ## About Todo

-A todo application writen with php laravel
+A simple todo application writen with php laravel